 Analysis and Test Results

-Next to a timer, a quality meat thermometer may be the most important — and one of the least expensive — tools in a chef's arsenal to be able to consistently produce perfectly cooked cuts of meat.
-The ease of an instant read, or the convenience of a leave-in thermometer could be the difference between a memorable meal or an infamous culinary disaster.
-To put these products to the test, we took into account four key qualities vital to a valuable meat thermometer: accuracy; speed; ease of use; and features.
+Next to a timer, a quality meat thermometer may be the most important — and one of the least expensive — tools in a chef's arsenal to produce perfectly cooked cuts of meat consistently.
+The ease of an instant-read or the convenience of a leave-in thermometer could be the difference between a memorable meal or an infamous culinary disaster.
+To put these products to the test, we took into account four key qualities vital to a valuable meat thermometer: accuracy, speed, ease of use, and features.
 We then tested these thermometers side-by-side in an ordinary kitchen, analyzing and ranking them according to each metric.
 Over the course of a week, we verified thermometer calibration, cooked up dozens of cuts of meat to test internal temperatures, measured specifications, and compared features.

-As mentioned above, some instant-read thermometers do so at a rate that is much more "instant" than others.
-An accurate, speedy temperature probe is a must for the professional chef, who is often juggling multiple pieces of meat on the grill at once, all set to cook at different times and destined for different degrees of doneness.
+As mentioned above, some instant-read thermometers do so at a much more "instant" rate than others.
+An accurate, speedy temperature probe is a must for the professional chef, who is often juggling multiple pieces of meat on the grill at once, all set to cook at different times and destined for varying degrees of doneness.
 While this same quality of speed may seem like a superfluous feature for the home kitchen, consider this: how long do you want to stick your arm into a 500℉ oven to take a temperature reading?